Lichen Sclerosus Treatment

 Lichen Sclerosus affects the anogenital area as well as other parts of the body.

-The treatment plan would include steps to prevent future attackas from developing, to be confident of your health and wellness at any stage of your life.
+The treatment plan would include steps to prevent future attacks from developing, to be confident of your health and wellness at any stage of your life.
 When it comes to problems, early detection is often critical to successful treatment.
 For those ladies with family history of hereditary Gynaecological condition (Breast Ca genes BRCA1, BRCA2), they would require more wider assessment, specific screening tests and possibly counseling, and a timed surveillance plan.

 How common is Lichen Sclerosus?